trueos/pcbsd/src-qt5/docs/controlpanel.rst

 .. figure:: images/keyboard1.png

-.. note:: any changes made using this utility can me saved as either for just this login session or permanently.
+.. note:: any changes made using this utility can be saved as either for just this login session or permanently.
 To make the changes permanent, click the "Save to
    User Profile" button once you are finished making your changes.
 Otherwise, click the "Apply to Session" button.
 If you just click the "Close" button, your changes will not be saved.